wPlachno/woodchipper-toolset/README.md

 #### Specific Clone
 If we list a specific clone, than we should have '[NAME]: [VERSION] ([STATE])\n[PATH]\n'.
+As of version 0.0.1.000, we will also display a diff between the core and clone.

 ### Addition Functionality
 Some of the routes are designed for adding toolkits or clones.
 Note that when working with paths pased in by the user, we should assume they need to be resolved by Pathlib.
 When we save them to the Archive, they should be saved as a full path.